 We believe that literacy skills should be embedded throughout the curriculum and with this in mind, we strive to ensure that they are woven into all aspects of learning.
 This cross-curricular approach enables the children to write for a real purpose and to make links between subjects.

 As of September 2014, our school follows the National Curriculum 2014 for English.
 Each Year group follows their Programme of Study.
+The English Overviews below, set out the learning for each year group.
 Please ask your child’s teacher, should you require more information.
 You will also find more information in the Curriculum Webs.

 We place great importance on the teaching of phonics.
 Reception and Key Stage 1 use the ‘Jolly Phonics’ approach, which combines actions with sounds and visual representations.
 As children progress through Year 1 and 2, they move on to learning spelling rules.
 This continues into Key Stage 2.
 We use the National Curriculum 2014 to ensure progression across the teaching of spelling.